Keep a notebook, on paper

 Evelyn Underhill

-When we road-tripped from Florida to the Grand Canyon, Bryce, and Zion I kept a travelog along the way.
-Wrote a few lines every evening about what we saw and what we thought.
-The notebook took up little space and turned out pretty neat.
+When we road-tripped from Florida to the Grand Canyon, Bryce, and Zion I used a 3x5 notebook as a travelog along the way.
+Nothing major, just a few lines every evening who/what/where.
+Took up little space and turned out pretty neat.

 Wed 4/5 Dallas -> ABQ